Spring has sprung

-Spring is the time of year that we dust off the winter blues and look forward to longer days and the return of sunshine.
-Traditionally spring also sees a boost to the mortgage market with potential buyers starting house hunts in earnest.
+Spring is the time of year that we dust off the winter blues, enjoy longer days and look forward to the return of sunshine.
+Traditionally spring also sees a boost to the mortgage market with potential buyers starting house hunts in earnest, or people looking to re-mortgage for home improvements.
 If you’re considering a house purchase this spring, here are some hints and tips to help you through the process.

-Consider your budget: Buying a home is an expensive business.
+Buying a home is an expensive business.
 It’s not just about getting a mortgage, you also need to consider the other costs associated with your move.
 Legal fees, surveys, stamp duty and removal costs are just a few so make sure you include these in your upfront budgeting.
-It’s also worth remembering the potential for rates to rise – a number of economists are predicting that rates will rise this year, which means mortgage interest rates may go up and this may impact what you pay each month.
+It’s also worth remembering the potential for rates to rise.

 And don’t forget… If you choose to take out a mortgage with a fixed rate, that deal will come to an end after the period specified by the mortgage provider.
 Before this happens, why not read our 'Guide to remortgaging' article for some useful tips.

 If the property you’re buying is not going to be your forever home you need to consider how easy it will be to re-sell when you’re ready to move on.
 If a property has been on the market for a while think about why it hasn’t sold, is it the surrounding area or the layout of the property?

 The mortgage company will request a survey of the property but this is only for lending purposes and will not give you a full view of the condition of the property.
 To protect yourself, you should consider obtaining either a more detailed homebuyer’s report or a full structural survey, which is the most comprehensive of the three.
 These reports are more expensive but they’re very detailed and any problems they identify may help you negotiate the purchase price of the property.